 Port of London (advice on using the river, tide tables etc)

 The non-tidal Thames

 Above Teddington Lock, the river Thames is no longer tidal and access is controlled by the Environment Agency.
 Your boat should be registered with the agency if you wish to paddle here.
-The registration cost was £30 in 2011.
-Alternatively, membership of the British Canoe Union (BCU) automatically includes an Environment Agency permit.
+The EA recommends membership of British Canoeing as this automatically includes an Environment Agency permit.

-Most London clubs hold a BCU licence which will cover their club boats, and many paddlers hold personal BCU membership (£37 in 2011).
+Most London clubs hold a British Canoeing licence which will cover their club boats, and many paddlers hold personal membership (£45 in 2020).

 There are many beautiful sections of river here, and the gentle flow allows the paddler to explore both up and down the river.

 Canoe and Kayak the Thames – Kayak and canoe hire at Shepperton Marina

 Thames Canoe Hire– Canoe trips along the Thames

 The River Lee originates in Hertfordshire.
 It flows past Waltham Abbey and the site of the Lee Valley White Water Centre before entering East London.
 At Bow Locks the river splits, with a tidal section continuing to the Thames along Bow Creek, whilst the rest of the river diverts into the Limehouse Cut, which takes it to Limehouse Lock where it joins the Thames.

 The River Lee and Limehouse Cut section are managed by the Canal & Rivers Trust and, as long as you have a licence (see above), you are entitled to paddle on any section of this waterway, throughout the year.